Rodrigo Mancha: Career

-He started his career in the youth of Coritiba Foot Ball Club, where he played about 90 matches.
+Born in Curitiba, Rodrigo Mancha started his career in the youth of Coritiba, where he played about 90 matches.
 Regarded as one of the biggest revelations of the team, was sought by several other teams, and in July 2009, was traded to the Saints Football Club.
-After the game against Gremio Cup semifinals by Brazil, where the Saints won 2-0 Fc to the entrance of Rodrigo Mancha in the field, with two errors that followed enabled the Guild to tie the game, the player was away and on 27 May 2010 loan was negotiated by the Grêmio Prudente.
+After the game against Gremio Cup semifinals by Brazil, where the Saints won 2–0 Fc to the entrance of Rodrigo Mancha in the field, with two errors that followed enabled the Guild to tie the game, the player was away and on 27 May 2010 loan was negotiated by the Grêmio Prudente.
 In January 2011, he moved on loan to Botafogo and on 25 May 2011 joined Vitória on loan.